Posterior reversible encephalopathy syndrome

 - parieto-occipital dominance

-Other uncommon patterns of PRES in <5% include: purely unilateral, or "central" (brainstem or basal ganglia lacking cortical or subcortical white matter involvement).
+Other uncommon patterns of posterior reversible encephalopathy syndrome in <5% include: purely unilateral, or "central" (brainstem or basal ganglia lacking cortical or subcortical white matter involvement).

-Parenchymal infarctions and hemorrhage are associated with PRES in respectively 10-25% and 15% of cases.
+Parenchymal infarctions and hemorrhage are associated with posterior reversible encephalopathy syndrome in respectively 10-25% and 15% of cases.

 The presence of contrast enhancement, no matter the pattern or how avid, does not portend the clinical outcome.